Cyphs/SteamDeckSTR/README.md

 This is a fork of [pikdum](https://github.com/pikdum)'s [steam-deck](https://github.com/pikdum/steam-deck) repo which is a collection of Steam Deck tools and scripts to help automate some things, starting with installing Vortex.

 This version attempts to simplify the process for playing [Skyrim Together Reborn](https://www.nexusmods.com/skyrimspecialedition/mods/69993) (STR) in SteamOS.
+There are other ways to go about this and this might not be the best method, but this aims to be a fast and simple way to enjoy Skyrim Together Reborn on your Steam Deck.

-Mod Organizer 2 is my mod manager of choice in Windows, but Vortex seems less problematic for running STR on the Deck and might be more beginner-friendly.
+Mod Organizer 2 is my mod manager of choice on Windows, but Vortex seems less problematic for running STR on the Deck and might be more beginner-friendly.

 Supports only the **latest Steam version of Skyrim Special Edition** (1.6.1170) currently.
 Support might be added for the GOG version later.
-MO2 support possibly in the future.
+MO2 support hopefully soon.

 ## Install

 * Before continuing, back up your Skyrim saves, make sure you've read through the official STR [Wiki](https://wiki.tiltedphoques.com/tilted-online/general-information/faq) and the [Playguide](https://wiki.tiltedphoques.com/tilted-online/general-information/playguide).
-* After installing Skyrim Special Edition on Steam, [Delete all Creation Club content](https://wiki.tiltedphoques.com/tilted-online/guides/troubleshooting/disabling-the-anniversary-editions-creation-club-content) from the Data folder, as well as the 2 _ResourcePack files.
+* After installing Skyrim Special Edition from Steam, [Delete all Creation Club content](https://wiki.tiltedphoques.com/tilted-online/guides/troubleshooting/disabling-the-anniversary-editions-creation-club-content) from the Data folder, as well as the 2 _ResourcePack files.
 If you own the Anniversary Upgrade DLC, make sure to disable it under the DLC tab in the game's Properties on Steam.
 Failing to follow these steps may result in bugs and crashes during your playthrough.
+* Run the game normally to generate the necessary data.
+You can also add `SteamDeck=0 %command%` to the Launch Options under General in the Properties for the game on Steam before running to change the graphics settings.
+For best performance it might be a good idea to lower it down to High from Ultra.
+Remove the launch option afterwards.

+This script will need to run some commands as sudo to make sure it has the necessary permissions to set everything properly.
+Always use caution when running things as sudo, but this is safe.

 1. Right click and save as [this install.desktop link](https://raw.githubusercontent.com/Cyphs/SteamDeckSTR/master/install.desktop)
 2. Go to the Downloads folder, move the `install.desktop` file to the desktop, and double click to run it

-OR
+OR type this in the terminal (Konsole):

 ``` bash
 curl https://raw.githubusercontent.com/Cyphs/SteamDeckSTR/master/install.sh | bash -s --